rachfop/runpod-docs/docs/tutorials/ai-apis/run-your-first.md

 ---
-title: "Job endpoints"
+title: "Run your first AI API with Stable Diffusion"
-description: "Interact with your favorite models by sending a request to the endpoints below."
+description: "Interact with your favorite models without managing the pods yourself."
-sidebar_position: 3
+sidebar_position: 1
 ---

 Job endpoints in RunPod are URLs that provide standard functionality for submitting jobs and retrieving the output from job requests.